 A minimum of 60 credits of approved graduate work is required.
 Some of these credits are required (core) courses, and the remainder are elective.
-Elective courses are chosen by the student, under the guidance of a faculty mentor, from a wide range of criminal justice graduate courses or approved courses taught in other doctoral programs of the City University.
+Elective courses are chosen by the student, under the guidance of a faculty mentor, from a wide range of criminal justice graduate courses or approved courses taught in other doctoral programs of the City University of New York.

-Students in the criminal justice doctoral program must complete courses in the core curriculum with a B average or better.
-There are 8 core courses, which are 4 credits each: Criminological Theory I and II (70300, 70400), Criminal Justice Process and Policy I and II (70500, 70600), Research Methods I and II (70100,70300) and Statistics I and II (70000, 70200).
+There are 8 core courses: Criminological Theory I and II (70300, 70400), Research Methods I and II (70100,70300), Statistics I and II (70000, 70200), Proseminar (76100), Criminal Justice Process and Policy I (70500).
 Students who do not receive a grade of B or better in these core courses will be reviewed by the Executive Committee and may be dropped from the program or required to complete additional coursework in those areas.
-Qualifying exams (the “first exam”) are completed at the end of the first academic year and are based on information in the core courses.
+Qualifying exams (the “first exam”) are generally completed at the end of the first academic year and are based on the core courses.

 Elective and transfer credits

-In addition to the core requirements, students must complete 28 credits of elective courses.
+In addition to the core requirements, students must complete 34 credits of elective courses.
 One of these courses must be an advanced methodological course or an advanced statistical course.
-On the second year students can transfer up to 15 credits from a higher degree (e.g., M.A., MPhil, J.D.), upon approval from the Executive Officer.
-Students can take up to 1 Independent Studies upon approval of the Executive Officer.
-The Independent Study courses cannot be directly related to the dissertation (e.g., a chapter of the dissertation) and must result in a specific end product (e.g., a journal article to be submitted for publication).
+Students can transfer up to 15 credits from a higher degree (e.g., M.A., MPhil, J.D.), upon approval from the program.

 The learning outcomes that students in our program are expected to attain through their studies include:

 - Knowledge of key theories and core areas of scholarship for understanding crime and justice.